 As Undersheriff for 16 years, Clay ran the day-to-day operations of the office and often assumed the duties of Sheriff when necessary.
 He was uniquely qualified for this position because, during his tenure with the KCSO, he has served in nearly every position both operationally and administratively.

-In his off-duty time, Clay has been a member of the Ellensburg Morning Rotary Club for the past seven years, the CWU Law & Justice Advisory Board, he is past president of the Kittitas County Fair Board, serves as the Director of Security and Seating on the Ellensburg Rodeo Board, and participates on various committees of the Washington Association of Sheriffs & Police Chiefs (WASPC).
+In his off-duty time, Clay has been a member of the Ellensburg Morning Rotary Club for the past nine years and is part of the CWU Law & Justice Advisory Board.
+He currently serves on both the Kittitas County Fair Board and the Ellensburg Rodeo Board as the Director of Security.
+He also serves as the Chairman of the Washington Association of Sheriffs & Police Chiefs Boating Safety Committee.

-Clay has been married to Debbie Myers, an Ellensburg native, for 32 years.
-They have three daughters: Jessica Zentner, a CWU graduate and Army Captain; Lacey Myers, a CWU graduate and Army Reserve Lieutenant; and Jayme Myers, a CWU senior and the 2019 Cle Elum Roundup Queen.
-The Myers family raises horses on their ranch outside Ellensburg.
+Clay has been married to Debbie Myers, an Ellensburg native, for 34 years.
+They have three daughters: Jessica Zentner, a CWU graduate and Army Captain; Lacey Myers, a CWU graduate and Army Reserve Lieutenant; and Jayme Myers, also a graduate of CWU and the 2019 Cle Elum Rodeo Queen.